 Started as a trading company, Tata Group nowadays is a conglomerate of more than 100 operating companies in engineering, communications and information technology, materials, services, energy, consumer products and chemicals.
 Tata, a family-owned business, employs over 580,000 people in more than 80 countries across six continents.

-Tata Trusts supported the activities of Women on Wings at its business partners pan India for three years.
+Tata Trusts supported the activities of Women on Wings at its business partners pan India for three years, starting from 2015.
 Women on Wings brought in its’ business expertise to accelerate the growth of rural enterprises related to Tata Trusts activities.
-Tata Trusts’ ambition is to improve the lives of 100 million people by 2025.
-This perfectly fits to Women on Wings´ mission to create one million jobs for women in rural India.